 Dentures: Everything You Need To Know

 Dentures are artificial teeth and gums that are custom-made for your mouth by your dentist to replace natural teeth that have been lost or removed.
-Dentures can be full or partial, which means they can replace all of the teeth on either the top or bottom gum line.
-Whatever type of dentures you require, they will be specifically made to fit your mouth and be visually matched to give you the appearance of natural teeth.
+Dentures can be full or partial, which means they can replace all or some of the teeth on either the top or bottom gum line.

 Overdentures are an option if standard dentures are too unpleasant or don’t give the stability and support you want.
-Overdentures attach to dental implants.
-This form of denture gives more stability and confidence to eat, talk and live your life without the dentures becoming dislodged.
+Overdentures attach to dental implants, which give more stability and confidence to eat, talk and live your life without the dentures becoming dislodged.